Comedian defends decision to eject mother and baby from show

-‘I have nothing against babies’: Comedian Arj Barker who ejected mother and baby from show
+Comedian Arj Barker who ejected mother and baby from show: ‘I have nothing against babies’

 Barker insists decision to ask her to leave was for audience, not himself